ISO 45001 Certification

 How Long Does ISO 45001 Certification Take?

-3–6 months for smaller, lower-risk organizations
+3–6 months for smaller organizations with mature safety programs

-6–12 months for complex or multi-site operations
+6–12 months for complex, high-risk, or multi-site operations

 Timeline depends on: